 Unit 2: Money and Banking

-Money – meaning and supply of money – Currency held by the public and net demand deposits held by commercial banks.
+Money – meaning and functions, supply of money – Currency held by the public and net demand deposits held by commercial banks.

 Money creation by the commercial banking system.